 When you don’t pay your bill in full each month, you end up accruing interest and fees.
 In almost all cases, these costs greatly outweigh the value of any rewards or cash back you earn.

 If you can’t pay off your balance right now, don’t worry about rewards.
-Make your purchases using your credit card with the lowest interest rate or pay cash.
-If you don’t have a lower interest card, consider getting one with an introductory 0 percent APR offer so you can focus on paying down your balance.
+Evaluate your budget to ensure you’re spending only what you can afford, and consider cards with an introductory 0 percent APR offer so you can focus on paying down your balance.

-If you haven’t taken advantage of your credit card perks in a while, log into your online account and see what rewards are waiting for you.
-You may find you have a pile of cash back or travel points just waiting to be redeemed.
-Beyond that, you might also get discounts at major retailers.
+If you haven’t taken advantage of your credit card perks in a while, log into your online account and see what benefits you could be missing out on.

-Even if you’re patiently letting your points, miles or cash back accumulate so that you can use them for a big redemption, you can probably be using card benefits in the meantime.
-For example, many travel rewards cards give free access to airport lounges.
+Even if you’re patiently letting your points, miles or cash back accumulate so that you can use them for a big redemption, you can usre card benefits in the meantime.
+For example, many travel rewards cards give free access to airport lounges or credit toward TSA PreCheck or Global Entry membership.
 Other cards offer free memberships to services like Instacart or Shoprunner.
 If you forget to use perks like these, you miss out on some of the value your credit card offers you.
 It’s worth reviewing your rewards policy from time to time to remember what benefits you have access to.

 Let’s say you have 100,000 points to redeem, and you’re deciding between cash back, a flight and a bunch of gift cards.
 To determine the best deal, you need to figure out the cash value of each option.
 Your issuer might offer 1 cent per point for cash back redemptions, which means your points would be worth $1,000 in cash back.
 That’s a good deal, but say you’re able to score a flight that would normally cost $1,200.
 That’s even more bang for your buck.

-Of course, if your credit cards offer boosted rewards in particular spending categories, you should use them accordingly.
-Writing your card’s bonus categories out on a piece of tape and attaching it to your card is one way to help you keep it straight if you have a hard time remembering at the register.
+If your credit cards offer boosted rewards in particular spending categories, you should do your best to use them accordingly.
+Writing your card’s bonus categories out on a piece of tape and attaching it to your card is one way to help you remember each time you’re at the register.
 You could also make a note on your calendar or notes app on your phone.

 The bottom line

 Even if you aren’t losing money on interest or annual fees, you still don’t want to let valuable benefits and rewards go unclaimed.
-Take some time to get familiar with your credit card’s rewards program and make a plan for how you can make the most of it.
-That way, you don’t let rewards slip through your fingers.
+If you want to better maximize your rewards value, take some time to get familiar with your credit card’s rewards program and make a plan for how you can make the most of it.
+That way, you can avoid common mistakes and keep rewards from slipping through your fingers.

 If you aren’t feeling rewarded, consider getting a new card.
 The best rewards credit cards can put hundreds of dollars back into your pocket each year.